 (today the Everson Museum), wrote a letter to First Lady Eleanor Roosevelt extolling the talents of Ethel Mundy, a wax miniature portraitist from Syracuse.
 Olmsted, a constant champion of Syracuse artists, had known Mundy for many years and hoped to find her patronage from the White House.

 This close up of a wax relief of a child by Ethel Mundy gives hints of her modelling technique.
-The intricate detail of waves and curls of the child's hair were accomplished with a palette knife.
+The intricate detail of waves and curls of the child's hair were accomplished with a palette knife and dental tools.

 She travelled all over the country to fulfill requests, and her miniatures were featured in solo exhibitions at many prominent museums during her lifetime, including the Art Institute of Chicago, the Brooklyn Museum, and the Corcoran Gallery in Washington D.C.
 Mundy sculpted the miniatures of Vera Bragg and her daughter Polly in 1933.
-To create the miniatures, Mundy first traced the outline of her subject onto a metal plate and then built up the sculpture by adding tiny bits of colored wax until she had a complete portrait.
-She used hand tools—many she made herself and some provided by her dentist—to create the delicate textures and modelling.
 Polly donated the miniatures to the Everson in 2019, where they joined twenty-four other Mundy works in the Museum’s collection

 A film exists of Ethel Mundy at work!
 This film was made in 1930 and features Ethel's technique from beginning to end.
 A treasure!!